World Premiere

 Time Just decades from now Setting The hyper-yacht “Luton Maxwell” Place On board living room

-That The Multitude May Live takes place in the aftermath of the dirty bombing of the Luton Maxwell Tower that leaves Manhattan uninhabitable.
+That The Multitude May Live takes place in the aftermath of the dirty bombing of the Luton Maxwell Tower.
 The Coalition of God claims responsibility.
 So why was billionaire-inventor Luton Maxwell charged with treason moments before time zero?
-Why does he arrange to save his guest Naomi Verne, daughter of presidential candidate Walter O’Dwyer, while allowing himself to perish?

 PRESS RELEASE